 Fiscal Health: Discuss the fiscal health of your organization.
+You may use this space to discuss how the COVID-19 pandemic may have affected your organization's budget.
 In addition, you must explain: 1) any changes of 15% or more in either your income or expenses from one year to the next, and 2) plans for reducing any deficit (include the factors that contributed to the deficit and its amount).
 For independent components, you may use the space to discuss the fiscal health of your organization and to explain the relationship that the independent component has with the larger entity (e.g., "museum guards and utilities paid for by university").
-(1,000 Character Limit, including spaces)
+(1,000 character limit, including spaces)